-Figure 70.
+Figure 69.
 ScreenFlow Verification Dialog

 When the Publish To YouTube window displays, select a Category, and enter a Title and Description.
 The Title is a required field and will manifest itself as the primary filename.
 Enter your tags.
 The Tags are required to activate the Publish button.
-Select a Privacy level to restrict who can view the content.
-Click Publish when finished.
+Optionally, check the Thumbnail checkbox and click the "Select..." button to display the clip with a scrubber.
+Move the scrubber to find the image you want for a thumbnail, then click "Select..." again.
+Enter a Publish Time, select a Privacy level (to restrict who can view the content), then click Publish when finished.
 The URL for uploads will be returned when the upload has completed.